camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

             - {scope}
 ```

-The name `openId` must be same as defined in the `components.securitySchemes` section - see [5.8.6.
+The name `openId` MUST be same as defined in the `components.securitySchemes` section - see [5.8.6.
 Security schemes](#586-security-schemes).

 ### 6.4.
 Mandatory Template for `info.description` in CAMARA API

-The documentation template available in [CAMARA API Specification - Authorization and authentication common guidelines](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#mandatory-template-for-infodescription-in-camara-api-specs) must be used as part of the authorization and authentication API documentation in the `info.description` property of the CAMARA API specification.
+The documentation template available in [CAMARA API Specification - Authorization and authentication common guidelines](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#mandatory-template-for-infodescription-in-camara-api-specs) MUST be used as part of the authorization and authentication API documentation in the `info.description` property of the CAMARA API specification.

 ### 6.5.
 POST or GET for Transferring Sensitive or Complex Data